nostack/nostack.github.io/_posts/2015-11-09-coding-monopoly.md

 This is the place where I got an idea, a wonderful idea (in my opinion).
 I figured that it would be fun for him and I to code the program seperately, the same one, and then reconvene and see how each one did it, and how differently.
 So I started programming, using a seperate class for the people in the game, and within that having methods for a turn, such as rolling a dice and buying/selling properties, etc. This is where I ran into my first problem, how to actually store all the information of the spaces, or each property/airport/wildcard etc. Do I use a text file to import my data from, use arrays, how?
 I am yet to find a solution to this problem, and I probably will, but for now the project is on a full stop until I get through this week of school, as I have tests upon tests, mid term practicals and quizzes, etc.

+Update Number 1: I have decided to put my monopoly project on hold while I put time aside to learn andoid dev.
+I am also overwhelmed with school at the moment, so I don't have much time for any extra activities.
+Sorry :-(

 I'll keep you guys or gals, updated on both my solution, as well as future problems and interesting endevours I have.
 Until then, sayonara!